CA4022/Lab2-Hive/README.md

   <!-- `$ $HIVE_HOME/bin/schematool –initSchema –dbType derby`-->
   - `$ $HIVE_HOME/bin/schematool -dbType derby -initSchema`
   - Note: you might need to check your hive-site.xml if you get errors on the type of database and make sure it is set to be derby

+* Bootstrap locations used to store files on HDFS (you need to be in your hive home directory)
+   - `$ bin/hdfs dfs -mkdir /tmp` should already exist from hadoop installation
+   - `$ bin/hdfs dfs -mkdir /user/hive/warehouse`
+   - `$ bin/hdfs dfs -chmod g+w /tmp`should already have the right access rights from hadoop installation
+   - `$ bin/hdfs dfs -chmod g+w /user/hive/warehouse`

 * Run the shell (of the three modes to run HIVE, we will use command line)
   - `$ $HIVE_HOME/bin/hive`